Front-of-package nutrition labeling

 The current status of front-of-package labeling in the United States

-The FDA’s consumer research tested eight potential FOPNL designs that fall into three broad categories:
+Before releasing the proposed rule, FDA conducted consumer research testing eight potential FOPNL designs that fell into three broad categories:

 - Guideline Daily Amount labels that highlight quantitative information from the Nutrition Facts label and are modeled after industry’s Facts Up Front voluntary labeling system

-- High In labels that only identify products with high levels of specific nutrients and are very similar to labels recently adopted in Canada and Brazil.
+- High In labels that only identify products with high levels of specific nutrients and are very similar to labels recently adopted in Canada and Brazil, as well as across Latin America.

 What the evidence says about which front-of-package labeling scheme is best

-Of the three categories of FOPNL under consideration at the FDA (Guideline Daily Amount, Nutrition Info, and High In), current evidence best supports the High In scheme.
+One of the ultimate goals of front-of-package labeling policies is to change behavior: to help consumers choose and eat healthier foods.
+Of the three FOPNL categories that FDA considered (Guideline Daily Amount, Nutrition Info, and High In), current evidence best supports the High In scheme’s ability to change consumer behavior.

-The Guideline Daily Amount scheme is the least promising.
+FDA also considered the Guideline Daily Amount scheme, which is the least promising.
 Studies consistently show that these types of labels are less effective at encouraging selection or purchase of healthier choices and improving consumers’ ability to accurately compare the healthfulness of different foods compared to other FOPNL schemes.
-These findings are not surprising since Guideline Daily Amount labels rely on consumer understanding of the % Daily Value, which is low.
+These findings are not surprising, because Guideline Daily Amount labels rely on consumer understanding of the % Daily Value, which is low.

 Other countries already require front-of-package labeling

-As of March 2024, 16 countries have already adopted mandatory FOPNL and many more have policies under development.
+As of February 2025, 17 countries have already passed mandatory FOPNL policies and many more have policies under development.
 The Global Food Research Program at University of North Carolina-Chapel Hill maintains and regularly updates a global front-of-package labeling map.

 United States front-of-package nutrition labeling timeline